 Solar panels work by converting sunlight into electricity, so the cleaner the panels are, the more efficient they are in generating cleaner energy for your home or business.
 Cleaning and maintenance of solar panels are important because the physical efficiency rating may decrease when your solar panels are dirty.
-The average efficiency of solar panels is 18% – 25%, if they are dirty this rating may decrease over the years if left uncleaned.
+The average efficiency of solar panels is 18% – 25%.
+If they are dirty this rating may decrease over the years if left uncleaned.
 Whether your residential solar system is roof-mounted, pole-mounted, or ground-mounted, the panels are set at an angle.
-So, it’s quite natural that you see the accumulation of dirt, dust, and atmospheric pollutants, as well as leaves, branches, sap, bird droppings, and any blowing debris on your solar panels.
-Many solar panel manufacturers recommend cleaning of the panels up to four times a year, preferably in the early hours to avoid a great temperature fluctuation
+So, it’s quite natural that you see the accumulation of dirt, dust, and atmospheric pollutants.
+As well as leaves, branches, sap, bird droppings, and any blowing debris on your solar panels.
+Many solar panel manufacturers recommend cleaning of the panels up to four times a year.
+It is preferably in the early hours to avoid a great temperature fluctuation

 Most of the time, seasonal rains usually wash off any dirt or animal droppings that may have accumulated.
 But when you are in areas where you have little precipitation and have dusty, windy weather, you will have to occasionally clean your panels.
 Some homeowners can do the cleaning job themselves or they may choose to have them professionally cleaned.
 Here are some pro tips for safer and better cleaning of your residential solar panel system.